PennyLaneAI/pennylane/doc/development/guide/logging.rst

            arg_name_1, arg_name_2, ..., arg_name_n,
        )

+Both versions provide similar functionality, though the explicit logger call allows more custom message-formatting, such as expanding functions as string representation, filtering of data, and other useful processing for a valid record.

-The above line can be added below the function/method entry point, and the provided arguments can be used to populate the log message.
-This allows us a way to track the inputs and calls through the stack in the order they are executed, as is the basis for following a trail of execution as needed.
+These logging options allow us a way to track the inputs and calls through the stack in the order they are executed, as is the basis for following a trail of execution as needed.

 All debug log-statements currently added to the PennyLane execution